top of page

 She described how a lot of our emotional stress and trauma is located in our diaphragmatic area, and how this is one of the reasons why breathing in certain ways is a direct gateway to releasing those things – which at first can be an uncomfortable experience.
 But when practiced on a regular it transforms into feelings of wellbeing, safety, trust and other rewarding effects.

 Susanna also talked about the primary focus in her work being to help women deal and cope with their fear of giving birth.
-Most women are afraid of the pain, as a result of modern times and modern, faulty approaches to birthing.
+Most women are afraid of the pain, as a result of modern time and modern, faulty approaches to birthing.
 Us females have given birth for thousands of years, yet many today fear that they aren't capable of actually doing it, or being able to cope with pain.

 Thank you!